Headquarters Music Services

 Under the command of it's Principal Director of Music, Headquarters Royal Air Force Music Services administers 177 professional musicians who provide musical support for the Royal Air Force at public and military events around the world.

-Headquarters Music Services is located at Royal Air Force Northolt, where the administration, policy, procurement, allocations and training for all RAF Musicians is the responsibility of Flight Lieutenant Piers Morrell (Director of Music - HQMS), supported by his HQ staff, comprising five Royal Air Force Musicians and three civilians.
+Headquarters Music Services is located at Royal Air Force Northolt, where the administration, policy, procurement, allocations and training for all RAF Musicians is the responsibility of Squadron Leader Piers Morrell (Director of Music - HQMS), supported by his HQ staff.

 The History of Royal Air Force Music Services

 In 1918 Dr Walford Davies, who later became Master of the King's Music, was invited to become the first Organising Director of Music for the Royal Air Force.
 He quickly established the RAF School of Music to train band instructors and trumpet majors.
 With the signing of the armistice many of the musicians returned to civilian life, with the remainder being formed into a band at The School of Music to await further developments.

 Walford Davies left the Service in 1919, taking up the newly created Chair of Music at the University College of Wales, Aberystwyth, but not before composing the Royal Air Force March Past (the 'trio' section of the march was added later by his successor, Major George Dyson).
 It was Major Dyson who, in 1920, reorganised RAF Music Services on a proper footing.
 The School of Music was disestablished and the Central Band of the RAF and the Band of the RAF College were formed at RAF Uxbridge and RAF Cranwell respectively.